Table of Contents

 So what exactly is causing the magical network ups and downs that we know as jitter?
 Jitter in a network can be caused by various factors that introduce variability or inconsistency in the transmission of data packets.

-Here are some common culprits behind network jitter that you should keep an eye out for:
+Here are some common causes of network jitter that you should keep an eye out for:

 Network congestion occurs when the volume of data being transmitted exceeds the network's capacity to handle it efficiently.
 As a result, packets experience delays and compete for available bandwidth, leading to variations in their arrival times.
 Congestion can occur at various points within the network, such as routers, switches, or even at the internet service provider level.